CivicActions/cypress-tests/docs/Docker.md

 We have a [Docker image available](https://github.com/drydockcloud/ci-cypress) that will run your Cypress tests locally and in CI pipelines.

+> Using docker means folks don't have to install all the node stuff - @synterra

 ## GUI

 The Docker image above supports running the GUI (aka interactive mode) using X11.
 From https://github.com/drydockcloud/ci-cypress/blob/master/docker-compose.cypress.yaml: